Normaliz/PyNormaliz/README.md

 ## Usage

-The command Cone creates a cone (and a lattice), and the member functions of the cone class compute its properties.
+The command Cone creates a cone (and a lattice), and the member functions of Cone compute its properties.
 For a full list of input and output properties, see the Normaliz manual.

+We assume that you are running python 3.

 Start by

     import PyNormaliz
     from PyNormaliz import *

-To create a cone, use
+To create a simple example, type

     C = Cone(cone = [[1,0],[0,1]])

 All possible Normaliz input types can be given as keyword arguments.

-The member functions allow the computation of data of our cone.
-For example:
+The member functions allow the computation of the data of our cone.
+For example,

     C.HilbertBasis()